During the winter you want to keep as much heat inside the house as you can, right? With some small tweaks in your home, you can do just that!

 Maybe you’ve been putting this off for a while, but you know it will help for a warmer winter!
 Time to insulate your home properly.

 Insulating your pipes will prevent water from freezing in them.
-Foam piping seems to be a popular product people use to do this!
-You can find these at your local hardware store.
+Foam pipe insulation seems to be a popular product people use to do this, and if your pipes are on an outside wall, look into heat tape that can be installed easily.
+You can find these at your local hardware store or home center.

 3. Waterproof Basement

-Look for any cracks in your basement and easily fill them in yourself.
-Most minor cracks can be filled in with a caulking gun.
+Look for any cracks in your basement walls.
+Most of the time you can fill them in yourself.
+Most minor cracks can be filled in with a caulking gun and the proper sealant.